kiwiidb/c-lightning-helm-chart/README.md

 This chart bootstraps a single C-Lightning node.
 The default docker image is taken from [Kwinten De Backer](https://hub.docker.com/r/kiwiidb/c-lightning)'s dockerhub repository.
-It runs a mainnet node, using a postgres database for channel management, with the [Sauron](https://github.com/lightningd/plugins/tree/master/sauron) plugin installed, which relies on [our Blockstream overlords](https://blockstream.info) to fetch blocks (so no local bitcoind is required).
+I intentionally made opionated choices: it runs a mainnet node, using a postgres database for channel management, with the [Sauron](https://github.com/lightningd/plugins/tree/master/sauron) plugin installed, which relies on [our Blockstream overlords](https://blockstream.info) to fetch blocks (so no local bitcoind is required).
 Of course this is antithetical to everything bitcoin is about but hey if I want to do this who is going to stop me.
 I'll set up my own Esplora one day, I promise.

-This chart is based on [Fold's LND chart](https://github.com/thesis/helm-charts)
+This chart is based on [Fold's c-lightning chart](https://github.com/thesis/helm-charts)
 ## Prerequisites

 * Kubernetes 1.8+